-(i) The following persons are not eligible to serve as Tribal Gaming Commissioners: Tribal Council members, while serving as such; employees of the gaming operation, while serving as such; gaming contractors (including any principal of a management or other contracting company); persons directly related to or sharing a residence with any of the above; persons ineligible to be key employees or primary management officials.
-Non-tribal members previously convicted of a felony, of embezzlement, of theft, or of any other money-related crime or honesty-related crime (such as fraud) cannot serve as Tribal Gaming Commissioners.
-Tribal members previously convicted of a felony, of embezzlement, of theft, or of any other money-related crime or honesty-related crime (such as fraud) will only be allowed to serve as Tribal Gaming Commissioners if the Apache Business Committee specifically finds a significant amount of time has passed and that the person is now of trustworthy character.
+(i) The following persons are not eligible to serve as Tribal Gaming Commissioners: Business Committee members, while serving as such; employees of the gaming operation, while serving as such; gaming contractors (including any principal of a management or other contracting company); persons ineligible to be key employees or primary management officials; non- tribal members.
+Tribal members previously convicted of a felony, of embezzlement, of theft, or of any other money-related crime or honesty-related crime (such as fraud), crimes of moral turpitude, or who have filed for bankruptcy within the 10 years preceding their appointment to the Gaming Commission cannot serve as Tribal Gaming Commissioners.
 The Tribal Council shall require a criminal history check with appropriate law enforcement agencies and shall review this criminal history report and make an appropriate suitability determination before appointing an individual to a position as a Tribal Gaming Commissioner.

 (j) The independence of the Tribal Gaming Commission is essential to a well-regulated gaming operation.
-For that reason, Commissioners may only be removed from office by the Apache Business Committee prior to the expiration of their respective terms for neglect of duty, misconduct, malfeasance, or other acts that would render a commissioner unqualified for his/her position.
-Any allegations of neglect of duty, misconduct, malfeasance, or other acts that would render him or her unqualified for his/her position must be substantiated by a preponderance of the evidence.
-Commissioners will be given an opportunity to provide evidence rebutting the grounds for their proposed removal before the removal is considered.
-A vote of the Apache Business Committee on the validity of the removal shall be final and not subject to further appeal.
+For that reason, Commissioners may only be removed from office by the Fort Independence Tribal Council prior to the expiration of their respective terms for neglect of duty, misconduct, malfeasance, or other acts that would render a commissioner unqualified for his/her position.
+Any allegations of neglect of duty, misconduct, malfeasance, or other acts that would render a commission must be substantiated by a preponderance of the evidence.
+Commissioners will be given an opportunity to provide evidence rebutting the evidence for their proposed removal before the removal is considered.
+A vote of the Fort Independence Tribal Council on the validity of the removal shall be final and not subject to further appeal.
 A wrongful removal shall entitle the affected Commissioner to compensation for expenses incurred in an appeal and any pay withheld.